 Greg Bridge, author, is an Aboriginal from the Gija descendants of the East Kimberley region of Western Australia.
-Has over twenty years’ experience passionately commentating and facilitating his Human Behaviour Excellence programs on the ‘authority and impact of our language use’ that is slowly dehumanising our workplace.
-Mr Bridge is the director of GP Bridge Training and Development and the Human Behaviour Excellence Centre, based in Perth.
-His programs have been successful with prominent and large companies, and with several private and state schools, with the objective being to enable the participants to learn effective communications skills with positive and constructive intent.
+He has over twenty years’ experience passionately commentating and facilitating his Human Behaviour Excellence programs on the ‘authority and impact of our language use’ that is slowly dehumanizing our workplace.

 Greg's published work